wandb/llm-leaderboard/README.md

 ## Data Prepartion
-Dataset has been already prepared in wandb artifacts
+The dataset has been already prepared in wandb artifacts, and the path is implemented into the default config template.
+Evaluators can use them as they are.

 ### llm-jp-eval:
 "wandb-japan/llm-leaderboard/jaster:v6"
 ### Mt-bench: